-Dianova is an international NGO composed of associations and foundations operating in four continents (Americas, Asia, Africa and Europe).
-Dianova Members contribute to the development of people and communities through a series of programs and interventions in the health, social and humanitarian fields.
+Dianova is an international NGO composed of associations and foundations operating in four continents.
+Namely, in the Americas, Asia, Africa and Europe.
+Its Members contribute to the development of individuals and communities through programs and interventions.
+Specifically, focusing in the health, social and humanitarian fields.

-> and respect for the core values of Commitment, Solidarity, Tolerance and Internationality.
+> respect for the core values of Commitment, Solidarity, Tolerance and Internationality.

 These four values form the foundation of the Dianova Network’s action principles.
-In their specific applications, they constitute interventions dedicated to promoting:
+They constitute interventions to promote, for example:

-> at the collective level: civic engagement to promote health and quality of life, contribute to the development of people and communities, and the empowerment and reassessment of the human being as a key factor for sustainable and balanced development in the fields of economics, social progress and environmental aspects.
+> and at the collective level.
+Civic engagement to promote health and quality of life of individuals and communities.
+And, on the other hand, to the empowerment of the human being as a key factor for sustainable development.
+Namely, in the fields of economics, social progress and environmental.

 Good Governance and Evaluation Practices

-Dianova excels and is recognized for its transparent practices in terms of good governance and professional management: And takes responsibility for its actions and achievements.
+This organization excels and is recognized for its transparent practices.
+Spefically, in terms of good governance and professional management.
+In other words, takes responsibility for its actions and achievements.
 It does it through: